-Skype has become the de facto voice-over-IP (VoIP) service around the world for making voice and video calls over the internet.
+Skype has become the de facto voice-over-IP (VoIP) service worldwide for making voice and video calls over the internet.
 It allows anyone in the world to create an account and start making calls to other Skype users for free, and to mobile and landlines for just pennies a minute.

 In many countries, however, using Skype is either prohibited or limited.
 ISPs block access to Skype either at the government’s request or for their own benefit.
 The reasons vary from country to country.
 In some places, like Belize, the big telecom operators don’t want competition from over-the-top (OTT) VoIP services like Skype.
 In others, like Egypt, the government won’t allow Skype to operate because they cannot monitor people’s communications.
 Finally, some countries make it prohibitively expensive and difficult for Skype to operate.
 In the UAE for example, Skype has been unable to acquire the proper telecom operator license.

 No matter where you are, however, you can always access Skype with the help of a good VPN service.
-Short for virtual private network, a VPN encrypts all of a device’s internet traffic and routes it through an intermediary server in a location of the user’s choosing.
+Short for a Virtual Private Network, a VPN encrypts all of a device’s internet traffic and routes it through an intermediary server in an online location of the user’s choosing.
 The encryption hides the contents of your online activity, and the server masks its destination.